 Dr. Mirna Lekic

-A recipient of the New York Foundation for the Arts Artist Grant, Artists International Special Presentation Award, and City University of New York Music Fellowship, Mirna has presented lectures and master classes at the Mannes College and Manhattan School of Music, and has served both as a board member of the Piano Teachers Congress of New York and the chair of its Honors Program Young Artist Competition.
-Her piano students have won recognition at various competitions, festivals, and Royal Conservatory exams, and have continued their studies at prestigious universities and music schools.
-Prior to her appointment as an assistant professor, Ms. Lekić served for six years as adjunct music faculty at Queensborough Community College, City University of New York, where she taught piano, music theory, and history courses.
+A recipient of the New York Foundation for the Arts Artist Grant, Artists International Special Presentation Award, City University of New York Music Fellowship, NEH-Kupferberg Holocaust Center grant and multiple PSC-CUNY awards, Mirna has presented lectures and master classes at the Mannes College and Manhattan School of Music, and has served both as a board member of the Piano Teachers Congress of New York and the chairperson of its Honors Program Young Artist Competition.
+Her piano students have won recognition at various competitions, festivals, and Royal Conservatory exams, and have continued their studies at selective universities and music schools.
+Mirna’s recent pedagogical publications include two chapters in Humanistic Pedagogy Across the Disciplines: Approaches to Mass Atrocity Education in the Community College Context, edited by Amy E. Traver and Dan Leshem.
+(New York: Palgrave Macmillan).